Bottle of BioHax Dragon’s Blood resin photographed on a cliff ledge with Amazonian forest and valley backdrop

 1. Shop Dragon’s Blood Resin (Wild-Harvested)

-The hero of this article — raw, uncut, and ethically sourced from Croton lechleri trees in Peru.
-Bottled for skin, gut, and ritual support.
+The hero of this article; raw, uncut, and ethically sourced from Croton lechleri trees in Peru.
+Supplied for external use only in Australia.

 Dive deeper into all things bloating, leaky gut, SIBO, candida, and liver support.
 This is your terrain if your gut needs a reboot.